How to Import Excel Files in C#

 $vbLabelText $csharpLabel

-If we want to import data in a specific range from an Excel WorkBook, it can easily be done by using the range function.
-To define the range, we need to describe the starting and ending cell addresses.
-This way, it will return all the cell values within the specified range.
+To import data in a specific range from an Excel WorkBook, use the range function.
+Define the range by describing the starting and ending cell addresses.
+This returns all cell values within the specified range.
+For comprehensive range selection techniques, see our select range guide.

 var rangeData = ws["Starting Cell Address:Ending Cell Address"];